Classic Mansion Tour

 From Grand Central Terminal in New York City:

 Lyndhurst offers some accessible options for visitors, particularly in its landscape.
-An ADA accessible pathway with adjacent parking area can be visited in our lower landscape, offering majestic views of the Hudson River.
+An ADA-accessible pathway with an adjacent parking area can be visited in our lower landscape, offering majestic views of the Hudson River.
 Our Classic Mansion Tour visits two floors of the mansion.
-The ground floor of the mansion is fully accessible with an alternative experience to view rooms on the second floor of the mansion.
-ADA bathrooms are available throughout our property including facilities at our Visitor’s Center, in the Bowling Alley and in the Greenhouse Services building.
+The mansion’s ground floor is fully accessible, with an alternative experience to view rooms on the second floor of the mansion.
+ADA bathrooms are available throughout our property, including facilities at our Visitor’s Center, in the Bowling Alley, and in the Greenhouse Services building.
 A closed-caption video introduction to Lyndhurst is available in our Visitor’s Center.

 Certain programs are not recommended for all audiences, particularly those that require climbing multiple flights of stairs or traversing uneven terrain.
 The Backstairs and Landscape Tours are physically demanding and are not recommended for individuals with limited mobility.